AreteY/post-wildfire-recovery/README.md

 # Project Motivation and Goal
 * Wildland fire is a multifaceted natural phenomenon of increasing importance to both human and ecological communities.
 In this project, we explore the post-wildfire recovery for the [2016 Chimney Tops 2 Fire](https://www.nps.gov/grsm/learn/chimney-tops-2-fire.htm) by spatially quantifying the vegetation recovery using hyperspectral reflectance data.
 * This project highlights how high spatial resolution (1-meter) remote sensing measurements, such as hyperspectral reflectance data, can be used to study fire recovery on the order of the spatial variation on the ground.
-* In this repository, we include [example notebooks](https://github.com/AreteY/post-wildfire-recovery/tree/main/notebooks) that process and analyze hyperspectral reflectance data to assess post-wildfire recovery.
+* In this repository, we include [example notebooks](https://github.com/AreteY/post-wildfire-recovery/tree/main/notebooks) that process and analyze reflectance data and percent ground coverage data to assess post-wildfire recovery.

 # Project Environment
 To run our project workflow, clone this repository: